freakone/CarND-PID-Control-Project/README.md

 ### P

 Proportional module is responsible for instant reaction.
-Increasing it means lowering the car response time but also increases the oscillations.
+It is corresponding to the present value of the crosstrack error.
+Increasing the Kp gain results in lowering the car response time but also increasing the oscillations.

 ### I

-Integral module is responsible for correction of error sum from the past.
-Its value needs to be small, as errors are cumulating quickly.
+Integral module is standing for bias correction.
+It is responsible for correcting sustained error values and collecting all errors from the past.
+Ki coefficient value needs to be small, as errors are cumulating quickly.

 ### D

-Derrivative module is responsible for including the previous measurement in the current error calculations.
-It is lowering the time of the regulation as it is calculating from delta - it has large value only in transition states.
+Derrivative module is accounting for future error trends by current error change rate.
+Derrivative part helps with overshooting and lowering the time of the regulation as it is calculating from delta - it has large value only in transition states.

 ## Describe how the final hyperparameters were chosen.